 - the steering wheel vibrates more and more when the car accelerates.

-After identifying the problem, the technician will add some weights to the parts of the wheels where weight-poor distribution is detected.
+After identifying the problem, the mechanic will add some weights to the parts of the wheels where weight-poor distribution is detected.
 In most cases, this procedure is more than enough.
 In certain cases, the technician may find it necessary to rotate the tires.
 Also, he may check the locking wheel lugs, which may also require correction.

 Technically, yes.
 It's just that the experience will not be very pleasant.
 First of all, you will compromise the technical condition of the car.
 Secondly, driving will be difficult.
 In the circumstances of improper wheel balance, the steering wheel becomes "capricious".
 It is not as responsive as it should be and its handling becomes severely compromising.
 In the same context, the balance issue entails problems with the vehicle's traction, its breaking, as well as its acceleration properties.